Email FacebookTwitterMenu burgerClose thin

 1. Short Selling

-Additionally, brokers often require an investor to maintain a certain level of funds in a margin account to cover possible short selling losses.
+Additionally, brokers often require an investor to maintain a certain level of funds in a margin account to cover possible losses.
 If the stock rises too much, the investor may face a margin call and have to buy back the shares at a loss.

 2. Put Options